ibm-cloud-docs/BlockStorage/getting-started.md

 The maximum IOPS for a block storage volume is 48,000 IOPS.
 If your workload requires high throughput, it's best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.

 The default limit for the number of authorizations per block volume is eight.
-That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
+That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} volume.
 For more information about authorization and increasing the limit of 8, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#authlimit).

 ### Network connection
 {: #networkconnectivity}

 The speed of your Ethernet connection must be faster than the expected maximum throughput from your volume.
 Generally, don't expect to saturate your Ethernet connection beyond 70% of the available bandwidth.
 For example, if you have 6,000 IOPS and are using a 16-KB IO size, the volume can handle approximately 94-MBps throughput.
-If you have a 1-Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
+If you have a 1-Gbps Ethernet connection to your volume, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
 It's because 70% of the theoretical limit of a 1-Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage, and host-side and application-specific tunings (IP stack or [queue depths](/docs/BlockStorage?topic=BlockStorage-hostqueuesettings), and other settings).